 A walk through this passage reveals much concerning the Messiah.
-God first reminded humanity that the coming Messiah would come for all, “For to us” and would be sent by God.
-This single event made it possible for order into humanity’s life.
+First, God reminded humanity that the coming Messiah would come for all; “For unto us,” the prophet wrote.
+Also, the Messiah would be sent by God.
+This single event made it possible for peace and order to come into humanity’s life.
 This is summed up in the words, “and the government.”
 Who would argue at this point in time that bit of orderliness and security in everyday life would be a great gift.

 Then Isaiah shared the names or titles which describe the Messiah, names that bring hope.
 First Messiah is called the “Wonderful Counselor.”
 What is the role of a counselor?
 It is to guide and give advice for living a meaningful life.
 Isaiah’s counselor is described as wonderful.
 The word defines one who is miraculous, one’s whose counsel is always spot on.

 Next Isaiah’s called Messiah, “Mighty God.”
-Being called God is a reminder that He will be more than a wise and good man; he will be God.
+Being called God is a reminder that He will be more than a wise and good man; he is God.
 Again God moves the prophet to link an adjective to the name.
 He is mighty.
 Messiah will be the powerful God.
-The word used tells of one mighty in battle, a general who could not be defeated.
+The word used tells of one mighty in battle, a commander who could not be defeated.

 Is this all a dream?
 A wish?
 No. You see, all these names can be summed up in a single name, Jesus.
-The baby born, the son given, promises to be all that these titles describe.
+The Messiah was the baby born, the son given.
 One of the consistent motifs found in the testimony of a Christian is Jesus gives the gifts described in the names.
 To a world filled with conflicting and misleading words, the Counselor’s words have no equal (John 14:6).
 His advice is always perfect.
 In a world that battles against the truth, that desires nothing more than to pull God from His throne, He cannot be defeated and believers are more than conquerors (Romans 8:37).
 To a world that needs a firm but kind hand, in Jesus we find all that the Father is (John 17:20).
-To a world filled with chaos, to hearts in disarray, Jesus offers peace, real peace, lasting peace.
+In a world filled with chaos, to hearts in disarray, Jesus offers peace, real and lasting.
 Listen to His words just a few hours before He was crucified, “Peace I leave with you; my peace I give you.
 I do not give to you as the world gives.
 Do not let your hearts be troubled and do not be afraid” (John 14:27).
 And best of all, Jesus reminds us that His kingdom has come: “behold, the kingdom of God is within you” (Luke 17:21, KJV).

-In just a few days Christians around the world will, with one voice, announce that Jesus Christ was born on in Bethlehem; not long after that they will proclaim, “Jesus Christ is risen.
+In just a few days Christians around the world will, with one voice, announce that Jesus Christ was born on in Bethlehem.
+Then not long after that believers will finish the story when they will proclaim, “Jesus Christ is risen.
 He is risen indeed!”

 I wonder what Isaiah thought when Jesus’ time to come finally came.
-I wonder if he sighed a sigh of relief as he watched hope go down to his world.
-I wonder if he smiled knowing that hope had a name greater than Counselor, Prince or Father.
-A name that is above every name, the only name given to humanity by which we must be saved (Acts 4:12).
+I wonder if he sighed a sigh of relief as he watched hope born into his world.
+I wonder if he smiled knowing that hope had a name greater than Counselor, Prince or Father; a name that is above every name, the only name given to humanity by which we must be saved (Acts 4:12).
 The name is Jesus.
 You’ve heard His name but is your hope in His name?
 Do you know the Jesus Isaiah described?
 You can.
 He came so you could.